jwadow/youtube-search-python/README.md

 # [youtube-search-python](https://github.com/alexmercerind/youtube-search-python)

-##### Search for YouTube videos, channels & playlists.
-Get video & playlist information using link.
+##### Search for YouTube videos, channels, livestreams & playlists.
+Get video, livestream & playlist information using link.
 Get search suggestions.

 ##### Important: As of v1.6.1, we no longer use PyTube (see https://github.com/alexmercerind/youtube-search-python/pull/155).
 You have to install yt-dlp in order to use StreamURLFetcher: `pip install yt-dlp`